VStas/ya-bank-transactions-scanner/README.md

 # ya-bank-transactions-scanner
-Chrome extension that allows exporting Ya Bank transactions from the transactions page
+This Chrome extension extracts YaBank transaction data directly from the web interface and exports it to a CSV file.